ETDs: Background

 BTDs & Copyright

 BTD authors own the copyright to their works but VT Policy 13000 gives the university non-exclusive rights.
-With the guidance of University Counsel, VT Libraries began making scanned BTDs publicly available in 2015.
+With the guidance of University Legal Counsel, VT Libraries began making scanned BTDs publicly available in 2015.

 If you believe that any material in VTechWorks should be removed, please see the VTechWorks policy and procedure for Requesting that Material be Amended or Removed.
 All takedown requests will be promptly acknowledged and investigated.